ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt & Dagster/dbt & Dagster on snowflake.md

    {% endif %}
 {% endif %}
 ```

+Here in the dbt model we just check if some partitions variables were given or not to apply the incremental load only to the partitions otherwise it will do it for the period not yet loaded !

 And then we pass the variables in the dbt build command that dagster will run using the dbt.cli.
 We do this using json.dumps() since dbt expects a YAML/JSON-compatible string and not just a dictionary :

 ```Python